Engine housing -POLINI diaphragm intake- Vespa PX125/150 Elestart and Motovespa PX125/150 Iris, 125/150 CL

 Alternatively available: Racing reed valve block in pyramid shape without separate lubrication, with its own intake manifold for 28/30 millimeters.

-Despite the new intake concept, the housings remain fully compatible with the original Vespa and Motovespa components in their periphery.
-This makes it easier to convert from the standard engine housing and allows existing add-on parts to continue to be used, provided they match the desired performance level.
+Despite the new intake concept, the peripherals of the housings remain fully compatible with the original Vespa and Motovespa components.
+This makes it easier to convert from the standard engine housing and allows existing add-on parts to be reused, provided they match the desired performance level.

 Mechanical and structural optimizations